DarkGhostHunter/Laralerts/README.md

 ## Renderers

 Alerts get rendered by a Renderer, which takes the Alert data and transforms them into an HTML string.
-This makes swapping a frontend framework easier, or have better flexibility when rendering HTML.
+This makes swapping a frontend framework easier, and have better flexibility when rendering HTML.

 ### Creating a custom renderer